jsfiddle/togetherjs/togetherjs/README.md

 - `cursor.js`: handles the shared cursors, both displaying and capturing events.
 Also handles clicks.
 This *does* include the relevant UI.

 - `elementFinder.js`: this generates a description/locator/path for any element, and finds elements based on those paths.
 It generates something similar to a CSS selector.
-It also includes a function to determine what elements should be ignored (generally TowTruck's own elements).
+It also includes a function to determine what elements should be ignored (generally TogetherJS's own elements).

 - `eventMaker.js`: this creates artificial events, like a fake click event.